 - All orders are prepaid.

-- I’ve never been offered any type of incentive from GrubHub.
+- Incentives seem rare if at all for drivers.
 This is fine with me as I like their system, but I know some drivers prefer to pursue incentives.

 - Scheduling: GrubHub encourages its drivers (almost to the point of misleading them to believe it’s required) to sign up for scheduled blocks.
 Being on the schedule guarantees minimum hourly earnings (only $11 in L.A.) but requires an 85% acceptance rate for the day.
 I never sign up for the schedule because I prefer the flexibility and independence of working when I want and accepting the jobs that make sense for me.